oh-jinwoo94/gkm-align/README.md

 # Running gkm-align

-## example HBB Locus Control Region
+## example: HBB Locus Control Region
 In this section, we use gkm-align to align the human,mouse HBB Locus Control Region (HBB-LCR) and map mouse HBB-LCR enhancers to human genome (Oh and Beer, **Figure 3G**).

 Enter the following commands.